pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 5.0

 == Changelog ==
+= 7.1.6 =
+* Fix: Register in time for newer woocommerce checkout blocks

 = 7.1.5 =
 * Fix: Creation of dynamic property PHP warning